28th Annual All - University Conference on the

 (d) Session type (i.e. paper or panel session)

 2.)
-Please do not submit an application for both a paper and a panel.
+Please submit an application for only one type of presentation.
 Individuals may appear in only one capacity at the conference.

 3.)
-Abstract: For individual papers, please submit a 250-word abstract including the paper title, author name, affiliation and contact information for all author(s).
-For panels, please submit a 250-word description of the panel topic in addition to the materials required for individual paper submissions.
+Abstract: For all proposals, please submit a 100-250-word abstract including the paper/presentation title, author name, affiliation and contact information for all author(s).

 What is an abstract?